|Project area:||c 3,600m2|

 - Job creation throughout the construction phase and ongoing job opportunities through retail and commercial uses.

-- The Land and Housing Corporation (LAHC) and PDNSW are working together to deliver this project
+The Land and Housing Corporation (LAHC) and PDNSW worked together to deliver this project.